Skip to main content

 Mixed-source batches

 No-op.
-A batch resolver fed by multiple constraints has no single owner; same-source batches are bound normally.
+A batch resolver fed by multiple constraints has no single source; same-source batches are bound normally.

 One-shot per fact

-Once an owned write is dropped, further writes to that fact are dropped for the rest of the invocation — even if the fact transiently returns to its expected value.
-Writes to other owned facts are unaffected.
+Once an abort-bound write is dropped, further writes to that fact are dropped for the rest of the invocation – even if the fact transiently returns to its expected value.
+Writes to other listed facts are unaffected.

 ABA

 The check is value-based.
-If an external writer changes an owned fact and then changes it back to the resolver's expected value before the resolver writes, no clobber is detected — correctly: the external change netted to nothing.
+If an external writer changes a listed fact and then changes it back to the resolver's expected value before the resolver writes, no clobber is detected – correctly: the external change netted to nothing.
 A clobber that matters (an event moving a fact to a terminal value and leaving it there) is always caught.

 Observing rejected writes